 However, this is precisely why your friend or family member has homeowners’ insurance.
 The insurance company should pay for damages and injuries you suffered.
 If you do not file a claim, you will be responsible for paying medical bills and lost wages.
 If your injuries are severe, your life may change forever, requiring substantial money just to survive.

 If you suffered an injury on another person’s property, you have a right to explore your legal options.
 An experienced Miami premises liability lawyer can help you evaluate those options so that you can choose the best option for you and your family.

 What Does a Florida Homeowner’s Insurance Policy Cover?

-A standard Florida homeowner’s policy covers the property itself and protects the property owner from personal injury lawsuits for specific negligent conduct on the premises.
-Typically, a policy will provide a minimum of $100,000 of liability coverage, though homeowners are permitted to increase that amount.
-This is a common practice if the grounds include something potentially dangerous, such as a tennis court or a swimming pool.
+A standard Florida homeowner’s policy covers the property and protects the homeowner from personal injury lawsuits for specific negligent conduct on the premises.
+Typically, a policy will provide a minimum of $100,000 liability coverage, though homeowners can increase that amount.
+This is common if the grounds include something potentially dangerous, such as a tennis court or a swimming pool.

 Homeowners with young children sometimes opt for increased coverage because of the likelihood of another child being hurt on their property, especially if they have a trampoline or other hazardous outdoor equipment.
 Although most homeowner insurance policies specifically exclude coverage for trampolines and other dangerous activities.

-It is impossible to tell whether a homeowner’s insurance policy specifically excludes certain activities without reading the policy.
+Without reading the policy, it is impossible to tell whether a homeowner’s insurance policy specifically excludes certain activities.
 Fortunately, Florida law requires insurers to provide a copy of the insurance policy within 30 days of a written request.
-Prior to filing a lawsuit against a homeowner, we always send a written request to their insurer to confirm whether or not the insurance policy provides coverage for they type of negligence that caused our client’s injury.
+Before filing a lawsuit against a homeowner, we always send a written request to their insurer to confirm whether or not the insurance policy provides coverage for the type of negligence that caused our client’s injury.